-SECTION 9.514 OFF-STREET PARKING REQUIREMENTS

-USE SPACE REQUIREMENT (a) Res idential (1) One and two family dwellings Studio 1 Bedroom 2 Bedroom 3+ Bedroom Space for one car per unit Space for one car per unit Space for two cars per unit Space for two cars per unit (2) Multiple family dwellings 1.5 Spaces per u nit.
-(3) Rooming or boarding house, Transient Lodging accommodations nal space for each
+OFF-STREET PARKING REQUIREMENTS SECTION 9.514 USE SPACE REQUIREMENT Residential (a) (1) One and two family dwellings Studio Space for one car per unit 1 Bedroom Space for one car per unit 2 Bedroom Space for two cars per unit 3+ Bedroom Space for two cars per unit (2) Multiple family dwellings 1.5 Spaces per unit.
+(3) Rooming or boarding house, Spaces equal to 80% of the Transient Lodging number of guest accommodations plus one additional space for each owner, manager or employee.